⌘K

 • It often goes away on second playthrough as caches build.

-The Hard Truth About Shader Stutter
+The Reality About Shader Stutter

 It improves with time.